-Campus Security Personnel & Relationship with Local Law Enforcement
+Campus Security Personnel & Relationship with Local Law Enforcement jurisdiction covers all of the College's property and the neighborhoods surrounding the campus.

-The primary goal of Independence Community College Security is the personal safety of students, faculty, staff and visitors as well as the protection of our property.
-Safety personnel are authorized to intervene in situations where they can reasonably do so, and they work in close cooperation with the Montgomery County Sheriff's Department in the event of a reportable crime.
+The ICC Security Department is responsible for campus safety at the College.
 Safety personnel are not certified law enforcement officers and do not carry weapons, have arrest powers or investigate crimes.
 They patrol the campus for unusual occurrences and serve as visible deterrents.
+The College does not have a police department.

+Members of the Montgomery County Sherriff Dept. are commissioned law enforcement officers.
+They have the authority to make arrests and carry firearms.
+The department's

 Campus security utilizes a variety of services including a partnership with the Montgomery County Sherriff's Department (MCSD), the Independence Police Department (IPD) and utilization of Facilities staffing.